 2. Establish a behavior of respect and co-responsibility

 Depending on the environment in which you live (alone, accompanied, with or without children or dependents) it is important to establish shifts and rules so that it is understood that the responsibility of staying at home and continuing to fulfill your obligations Work is important and different from a day of vacation or a weekend.
+While you might enjoy playing wooricasino, that needs to be in your own time.

 3. Prioritize and focus during the first hours